 Remove the left hinge.

 Remove the inverter board from the cover and disconnect one connector from the right side.
-By the way, this is the backlight lamp connector.
+By the way, this is the backlight connector.

 Now you can separate the LCD screen from the display cover and access the video cable.

 My HP G50 notebook didn’t have the webcam installed and the webcam cable was taped to the display cover.

 If you have a HP G60/G70 notebook, most likely it came with the webcam.
 You’ll have to disconnect the cable from the webcam before disconnecting the video cable.

 Remove sticky tape securing the video cable connector and unplug the video cable.

 Now you can remove the LCD screen from the cover.

 If you are replacing it, you’ll have to transfer the left and right mounting brackets to the new screen.

 Remove three screws securing the bracket and remove the bracket.
 Do the same with the other side.

 The LCD screen model number is located on the sticker.
 In my laptop I had this model installed: B154EW08 v.1